-You can create a bot that just injects messages to a chat room, using calls to the Google Chat REST API.
-This approach is "hardcoded" to a specific chat room and does not allow user interaction, and this type of bot cannot be shared or published.
+You can create a bot that just injects messages to a chat space, using calls to the Google Chat REST API.
+This approach is "hardcoded" to a specific chat space and does not allow user interaction, and this type of bot cannot be shared or published.

 Incoming webhooks are best suited for simple, one-off bots to report alerts or status, or for some kinds of bot prototyping.

 Google Chat does not constrain the way in which you implement your bot's logic.
 You can create a simple fixed-syntax command parser, use advanced AI and language processing libraries or services, or anything else appropriate for your particular goals.

 Command-driven bots examine the message content of events coming from Google Chat, then extract commands and parameters from this content.

 One straightforward approach is to tokenize the message, extract the command, and then reference a dictionary that maps commands to handler functions for each command.